Nimeshika5/Alzheimer-Dataset/README.md

 - **train1.zip**: This zip file contains the training data augmented using cGANs.

+## Raw Numerical Data

+This folder include numberical results for Figure 8 and Figure 9 cited in the paper.

 ## Usage

 Researchers and developers can use this dataset for various purposes, including but not limited to: